giangpham05/dummy-redfrog/readme.md

 #### c) Database migrations
 Now that you have the database connection setup, you will need a number of tables in your database so that the application can run properly.
 ##### Creating tables
 Please ensure that you are still in the dummy-redfrog directory.
-Run this command from the dummy-redfrog directory: "php artisan migrate".
-This command will create all required tables for the application to run.
+Run this command from the dummy-redfrog directory: "php artisan migrate". line break,This command will create all required tables for the application to run.
 ##### Creating dummy data
 Inside the dummy-redfrog/database/seeds, you should see you all the files that create the initial data for the application.
 An example of this is username and password to log into the application.